Nera26/pokerhub/README.md

 - [Reconciliation Guide](docs/handbook/reconciliation-guide.md) – ledger verification and dispute workflow.
 - [Documentation Index](docs/index.md)

+## Deprecated Artifacts

+Historical files removed from active development are stored under [`deprecated/`](deprecated/).
+These artifacts are retained for long-term reference only.

 ## Development Environment

 The project provides a Docker setup for the full stack: